 Tips for Making Arroz con Gandules

-When I was a kid watching my mother make dinner she would always rinse the rice.
-When I got older I thought that this step was more of a learned habit then a necessary step.
+When I was a kid watching my mother make dinner, she would always rinse the rice.
+When I got older, I thought that this step was more of a learned habit then a necessary step.
 But, I quickly realized that this is a very necessary step.
-Rice straight out of the bag is coated in excess starch and that added starch will make your rice sticky if not rinsed.
-Arroz con gandules is not meant to be sticky, it should be light and fluffy.
+Rice straight out of the bag is coated in excess starch, and that added starch will make your rice sticky if not rinsed.
+Arroz con gandules is not meant to be sticky; it should be light and fluffy.

 Sofrito is the heart and soul of Puerto Rican cuisine.
 It’s our version of mire pox or the holy trinity, except there are way more than just three ingredients.
 It is the base to many Puerto Rican dishes and leaving it out when it’s called for is not an option.
 I am a firm believer that homemade is superior to store bought, so I choose to make my own.
 But, that does not mean I never use store bought.
-Sometimes there isn’t time to make it and store bought is acceptable.
+Sometimes there isn’t time to make it, and store bought is acceptable.
 However, let me clarify the difference between sofrito and recaito.
-In Puerto Rico sofrito, DOES NOT have tomatoes unlike Spain’s sofrito which is made with tomato.
+In Puerto Rico sofrito, DOES NOT have tomatoes, unlike Spain’s sofrito that is made with tomato.
 Also, sofrito and recaito are used interchangeably in Puerto Rico.
 That being said if you are going to buy sofrito what you want is recaito.
 I know confusing, sorry.
 The best way to remember is with a little rhyme “green go and red no.”

 Toasting the rice in drippings or oil helps to keep the rice loose and fluffy.
 Do not over stir the rice when toasting.
-You want to allow it time to toast and create a thin barrier from the liquid which helps towards optimal fluffiness.
+You want to allow it time to toast and create a thin barrier from the liquid that helps towards optimal fluffiness.
 You want to toast it until it’s just beginning to brown.

 Also, if you want the coveted “pegao”, which is the crusty toasted rice at the bottom of the pot, you have to make the rice in a caldero.
 After the last stir of the rice while toasting and before adding the liquid add a little more oil and let the rice toast until it starts to stick to the bottom.
 Then add the liquid and cook as instructed cooking for 10 minutes longer allowing the rice to get crispy on the bottom.
 Keep an eye on it!
 You want it to toast not burn.
 Making pegao is an art not everyone get it right on the first time.

 The standard ratio of rice to water is 1 to 2.
 So, for every 1 cup of rice you use two cups of water.
 But, when it comes to arroz con gandules I have found that that ratio isn’t quite right.
 The issue is that the added ingredients such as tomato sauce, sofrito and gandules and rinsing of rice equals to added liquid.
 I have found the ratio of 1 1/4 cups of water per cup of rice works better.
-This is something that my grandmother and mother-in-law taught me and it works for me every time.
+This is something that my grandmother and mother-in-law taught me, and it works for me every time.

 A tight seal when steaming the rice is essential!
-Back in the day a plantain tree leaf would be laid over the rice and covered to help create a tight seal.
-Now-a-days we use foil.
-Not having a tight seal allows heat and water to seep which could result in under cooked rice.
+Back in the day, a plantain tree leaf would be laid over the rice and covered to help create a tight seal.
+Nowadays we use foil.
+Not having a tight seal allows heat and water to seep which could result in undercooked rice.

 - 4 cups medium grain rice, rinsed